Permianville Royalty Trust (PVL) To Go Ex-Dividend on September 29th

 Insiders Place Their Bets

-In other Permianville Royalty Trust news, major shareholder Permianville Holdings Llc sold 12,268 shares of Permianville Royalty Trust stock in a transaction that occurred on Wednesday, September 21st.
-The shares were sold at an average price of $3.75, for a total value of $46,005.00.
-Following the completion of the sale, the insider now directly owns 8,555,030 shares of the company’s stock, valued at approximately $32,081,362.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In the last three months, insiders sold 44,170 shares of company stock valued at $165,864.
+In other news, major shareholder Permianville Holdings Llc sold 22,602 shares of the firm’s stock in a transaction that occurred on Wednesday, July 27th.
+The stock was sold at an average price of $3.76, for a total value of $84,983.52.
+Following the transaction, the insider now owns 8,577,398 shares in the company, valued at $32,251,016.48.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Over the last quarter, insiders have sold 44,170 shares of company stock worth $165,864.

 Institutional Trading of Permianville Royalty Trust

-Several institutional investors have recently made changes to their positions in PVL.
-Jane Street Group LLC purchased a new stake in shares of Permianville Royalty Trust during the 2nd quarter valued at $61,000.
-Occudo Quantitative Strategies LP grew its stake in shares of Permianville Royalty Trust by 15.4% during the 2nd quarter.
-Occudo Quantitative Strategies LP now owns 41,080 shares of the company’s stock valued at $137,000 after buying an additional 5,483 shares during the period.
-Finally, Virtu Financial LLC purchased a new stake in shares of Permianville Royalty Trust during the 1st quarter valued at $171,000.
+A number of hedge funds have recently bought and sold shares of the business.
+Virtu Financial LLC purchased a new stake in Permianville Royalty Trust in the first quarter worth $171,000.
+Occudo Quantitative Strategies LP increased its position in Permianville Royalty Trust by 15.4% in the second quarter.
+Occudo Quantitative Strategies LP now owns 41,080 shares of the company’s stock worth $137,000 after buying an additional 5,483 shares during the last quarter.
+Finally, Jane Street Group LLC purchased a new stake in Permianville Royalty Trust in the second quarter worth $61,000.

 Permianville Royalty Trust Company Profile